mimium-org/mimium/README.md

 # Acknowledgements

-This project is supported 2019 Exploratory IT Human Resources Project ([The MITOU Program](https://www.ipa.go.jp/jinzai/mitou/portal_index.html)) by IPA: INFORMATION-TECHNOLOGY PROMOTION AGENCY, Japan.
+This project is supported by 2019 Exploratory IT Human Resources Project ([The MITOU Program](https://www.ipa.go.jp/jinzai/mitou/portal_index.html)) by IPA: INFORMATION-TECHNOLOGY PROMOTION AGENCY, Japan.